 Does the birth father have to be involved?

 We would prefer to have the cooperation of the birth father in all adoptions handled by this office.
 Sometimes, as in the case of unknown assailants, that is impossible.
 But in cases where the birth father is known we prefer that the birth father (if he and you are not married) sign a waiver of his rights as soon as possible or let us know what his intentions are.
 As an adoptive parent I can assure you that it is best for the child if the birth father participates in a constructive manner in the adoption process and provides as much background information including his medical history as he can.
 If you simply cannot deal with the birth father we can discuss how to best handle the situation with you on a case by case basis.
 There are so many variables in this area that it is impossible to generalize.

 Can I have contact with my baby after the adoption is completed?

 Some birth mothers want no contact with the baby they place for adoption.
 They choose to close the chapter on that moment of their lives and move forward.
 Other birth mothers would like periodic pictures and perhaps a letter or two each year about the child’s progress.
-We are happy to work with you and help you match with adopting parents who are willing to provide the contact you desire.
-In our office we insist that if adoptive parents promise to send pictures and letters then they must keep the promises they make.
-We will encourage you to decide what contact you want and the frequency of that contact before you match with an adoptive couple.
+We are happy to work with you and help you enter into a POST ADOPTION PLACEMENT AGREEMENT FOR CONTACT plan.

-I’ve selected a family in California but I live in another state.
+I’ve selected a family in California already on my own but I live in another state.
 Can we do this?

 Do I have to pay Mr. Baum for his services?